playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/programmatically-creating.md

 var entity = new pc.Entity(); // Create an Entity

-// Add it to the Entity hierarchy context.root.addChild(entity);
+// Add it to the Entity hierarchy app.root.addChild(entity);
 ~~~

 First you need to create an Entity.
 This is straightforward, but it is important to add the Entity to the main Entity hierarchy.
 Only Entities in the hierarchy will have their transforms, Components and scripts updated.
-In your scripts you can access the root of the Entity hierarchy from the `ApplicationContext` object which is passed into your script.
-By convention this is usually named `context` and the hierarchy root is available as `context.root`.
+In your scripts you can access the root of the Entity hierarchy from the `Application` object which is passed into your script.
+By convention this is usually named `app` and the hierarchy root is available as `app.root`.

 ## Adding Components